0000's The 6th Century BCE 500s BC

 590s -

 594: Solon becomes sole Archon of Athens; brings about 1.Emancipation of the peasantry (debts eliminated and personal bondage abolished) 2.
 Curtailment of aristocratic power 3.
 Currency reform 4.
 Judicial reform.
+Solon introduces new, milder laws to replace those of Draco, creates court of citizens and reforms election of magistrates. - Plutarch's Solon

 580s -

-587: Nebuchadnezzar II beseiges Jerusalem for 18 months, takes the city, and relocates Jews to Babylon.
+587 Nebuchadnezzar II beseiges Jerusalem for 18 months, takes the city, and relocates Jews to Babylon.

-586: Nebuchadnezzar II captures Tyre.
+586: Nebuchadnezzar II begins a 13 year siege of Tyre.

 585: Peace established between Media and Lydia (in Greece), with the Halys (Kizil) River as the boundary between the two kingdoms.
 This establishes a balance of power between the Medes, Lydians and Babylonians, with the Egyptians farther to the south.